 When processes or products suffer from inefficiency, a too-limited focus, or become less relevant, their designers try to “fix” the situation by requiring some action from the users.
-These “fixes” are an afterthought that usually require the performance of a series of onerous steps by the user to achieve the desired results, with little concern for the time and trouble they cause.
+These “fixes” are an afterthought that usually require the user to perform a series of onerous steps to achieve the desired results, with little concern for the time and trouble they cause.

-These fixes are often justified by defensive designers and producers with statements that underestimate the level of cooperation required from their customers, like, “Oh, you just…” followed by the work-around they expect the customer to do.
-Work-arounds are evidence of poor or inadequate design in the first place, and customers find them to be ‘just’ too much trouble.
+Defensive designers and producers often justify these fixes with statements that underestimate the level of cooperation required from their customers, like, “Oh, you just…” followed by the workaround they expect the customer to do.
+Workarounds are evidence of poor or inadequate design in the first place.
+And customers find them to be ‘just’ too much trouble.

-3. Reputation Suffers.
 Some companies are so eager to be first to market that they release their products prematurely.
-Their customers are then forced to endure recalls, fixes, patches and work-arounds.
+Their customers are then forced to endure recalls, fixes, patches and workarounds.
 The market advantage they were striving for by being first is soon replaced with a poor reputation for reliability.
 And worse, they offended their customers by treating them like guinea pigs.

-4. Customer Feedback.
-Sales and customer service people are the only ones in the company who are regularly talking to the customers and end-users, yet often they are overlooked as valuable sources of customer feedback.
-When the information they collect is shared and acted upon by the production and marketing folks, companies will more easily and quickly make changes that satisfy their customers.
+Sales and customer service people are the only ones in the company who are regularly talking to the customers and end-users.
+Yet often they are overlooked as valuable sources of customer feedback.
+When production and marketing folks share and act upon the information they collect, companies will more easily and quickly make changes that satisfy their customers.

 We’ve seen the “You just…” mentality in software, hardware, consumer products, and even processes to deliver customer service.
 We have seen too many brand builders that don’t realize that if it’s too much trouble for their customers to buy or use their products, they simply won’t.
 We advise them to listen to their sales and customer service people, go back to their drawing boards, and come up with an easy to use and more relevant product.
 By quickly responding to their customers’ concerns, companies can achieve an excellent reputation, market leadership, and consumer loyalty.